Geoff Marshall: Tube Challenge

 Marshall has twice held the world record for the Tube Challenge: travelling to all London Underground stations in the fastest time possible.
 His first record time to visit the then 270 stations was achieved with Neil Blake in 18 hours 35 minutes and 43 seconds in May 2004, on his seventh attempt.
 This beat the previous world record of 19 hours, 18 minutes and 45 seconds that was achieved by Jack Welsby in April 2002.

 His second record time of 16 hours, 20 minutes and 27 seconds, was set in August 2013.
 A previous attempt which came close was covered by BBC News as part of London Underground's 150 year celebrations.

 Marshall subsequently wrote the stage show TubeSpotting about his multiple attempts, which he performed at the Edinburgh Festival Fringe in 2014, and several times since at the London Transport Museum.

-Londonist
+Secrets Of The Underground

 Between 2013 and 2019, Marshall was a contributor to Londonist.
 One of the website's video series was Secrets of the Underground, in which Marshall presented little-known facts of the London Underground.
-The 17-episode series originally featured just the 11 London Underground lines, but later episodes were produced for the DLR, Overground, Cable Car, and Tramlink networks, as well as bonus episodes.
+The series originally featured just the 11 London Underground lines, but later episodes were produced for the DLR, Overground and Tramlink networks, as well as bonus episodes, and a satirical April Fools episode on the Cable Car.
 The series has over 17 million combined views.
-Marshall has continued to make Secrets of... videos on his own channel.
+Marshall has continued to make Secrets of... videos on his own channel, including for the Elizabeth line and the Glasgow Subway.